dell/csm-docs/content/v2/csidriver/features/powerscale.md

 Once the VolumeSnapshot has been successfully created by the CSI PowerScale driver, a VolumeSnapshotContent object is automatically created.
 Once the status of the VolumeSnapshot object has the _readyToUse_ field set to _true_ , it is available for use.

-Following is the relevant section of VolumeSnapshot object status:
+The following is the relevant section of VolumeSnapshot object status:

 ```yaml
 status: